-- Regularly attend and participate in classroom discussions and activities - "Take Point" for one discussion this semester with a peer on the topic of your choosing. - Participate Reading Check-ins, Discussion Questions, Moral Dilemmas, and Perusall annotations (roughly 1-2 per week). - Complete a final project (either a term paper or presentation), including a research proposal as a midterm.
-I am open to creative final proposals as well.
+• Regularly attend and participate in classroom discussions and activities.

+- "Take Point" for one discussion this semester on a topic of your choosing. - Participate Reading Check-ins, Discussion Questions, Moral Dilemmas, Exercises, and annotations. - Complete a final research paper, including a research proposal which will be graded as a midterm.